m-kabir02/m-kabir02/README.md

 # I'm Mosammad Kabir 👩‍💻

-I am a junior at Brooklyn College passionately studying Computer Science.
-I strive to become a skilled software engineer and write code to make life easier.
-I am currently interning at Cognizant.
+I am a junior at Brooklyn College studying Computer Science.
+I strive to become a skilled software engineer and create user-friendly applications that solve real-world problems.
+Currently interning at Cognizant.

 Thanks for stopping by!